Monday, August 22, 2022

 ‘Morning,’ said she.
 ‘We’ll be washing and changing soon, there’s a friendly place, we know the couple.
 But every stop is danger all the same, the chance of them being watched is high, which is why we approach … unusually.’

 He glanced near the back of the van … it had been stacked quite high.
 She nodded.
-‘Yes, we need to deliver that lot.
+‘Yes, we need to deliver that lot too.
+Quid pro quo.
 Then we wash and change clothes after that.
-Any laundry we usually bundle up and have someone go to the laundromat … our own laundromat by the way.’
+Any laundry we usually bundle up … we have someone do it … just ours, privately … such as this lady, she knows what she’s doing, no shrinking, takes overnight.’

 The van pulled out.